MaxHaertwig/CoMod/client-js/README.md

 # Client JS

-This directory contains the JavaScript code that runs in a separate JavaScript environment within the client application.
-[Webpack](https://webpack.js.org) is used to bundle the code and its dependencies into a single file.
+This directory contains the code that runs in a separate JavaScript environment within the client application.
+It is written in [TypeScript](https://www.typescriptlang.org) and uses [Webpack](https://webpack.js.org) is to bundle itself and its dependencies into a single file.

 ## Setup